clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 - this is the export method which calls the regular js function.
 - regular js function that returns a component function . import with lowercase 'withClass'
 - and change filename to lowercase withClass.js
-- 1st argument is a wrapped component, MUST Start with capital character (as is reference to a component)
+- 1st argument is a wrapped component (name it anything you want), MUST Start with capital character (as is reference to a component)
 - 2nd argument is something that you need in your HOC (as many arguments as required)
 - body returns a functional component
 - USAGE: we dont wrap the component with this HOC, instead where we export the component, call the HOC